ShizukaInoue/QSM/README.md

 ## Acknowledgements

 Special thanks to the Cabinet Office of Japan for providing the population and economic data used in this analysis.

+## Contact

+For questions or collaborations, please contact the repository owner.